 Anencephaly was the word the doctor handed to me, scribbled on the back of Avery’s freshly printed ultrasound photo.
 200% accurate diagnosis is what he stated when I pleaded with him to double check.
 Blind, deaf, unconscious and unable to live without my incubation.
 That was his prognosis for her.
 I cried for a second opinion.
 I searched her ultrasound pictures for the missing portion of her skull.
 I prayed for large parts of her brain to appear out of thin air.
 I researched procedures that didn’t exist through tired, tear-filled eyes.
 Despite my efforts, it was too late for the type of development that Avery lacked.

 The doctor said she was unable to feel any pain.
 I wondered how he could’ve known something of that nature.
 I stared at her through the ultrasound screen.
 I watched her heart beat rapidly and her arm rest on the open part of her skull.
 She sure looked like she was in pain.
 At that moment, I let go of all of my dreams for her.
 I lost a part of myself, but I protected my baby the only way I knew how; I let her go.
 Avery Olivia Waldner is what my daughter’s death certificate says.
-Waldner, because her father walked out on her when he realized there was a problem.
-I can’t say I didn’t expect him to anyway.
+Waldner, because I was the only one there to say goodbye.

 To this day, I have a trunk full of baby toys.
 I wake up with the intention of donating them and fall asleep longing for one more night with the only items in this world that were ever hers.
 I am reminded on a daily basis of my procedure.
 I avoid walking in the room that I had intended for her.
 I tear up when I see pregnant women.
 I have to force a smile when I see women with newborns.
 I wonder if my body will ever figure out how to properly form a child of my own.
 I yell my daughter’s name every time I drive by the area where I spread her ashes, fully aware that I am her only intentional visitor.